Part 34: Riley's Roulette

 Some of what he wrote has my bullshit detector on high alert.
 Who knows why Roulette Records wouldn't let Floyd Tilman stay in Riley's hotel room?
 When you dig a little deeper into Roulette Records, there's a shitload of creepy stories, and the whole business was a front for organized crime.
 Morris Levy was described by AllMusic as "a notorious crook who swindled artists out of their owed royalties."

 Tommy James, of the 1960s band "Tommy James and the Shondells" said that Roulette and Levy ripped him off to the tune of 30-40 million dollars.
 James wrote a book called "Me, The Mob, and The Music" where Levy is described as a dark, brutal character, who would have you beaten or killed if you crossed him.

 I've double checked some of what Riley wrote, above, with my mother.
 He didn't "open a restaurant" in Chicago, but he did work for a Jewish man who owned a Denny's style diner, "maybe just a bit nicer," she said.

 On the phone call last night, my mother told me that when Riley did the radio shows in Minneapolis, no one got paid-- because something happened to the payroll.
 It just vanished.
 The radio show was called "Hootennany Jamboree" network, Riley went by Riley Cooper instead of Riley Shepard. (see newspaper clipping, below.)

 What happened to the payroll?

-The way it ended with Harry Belafonte...I'm sure it's true that my father was filled with fear about exposing his real politics, especially right after the Red Scare.
+As far as the way it ended with Harry Belafonte...I'm sure it's true that my father was filled with fear about exposing his real politics, especially right after the Red Scare.
 My father was terrified of law enforcement, with good reason.
-I'd like to know how his contract with Belafonte really ended.
+But I'd like to know how his contract with Belafonte really ended.